BitcoinCacheMachine/BitcoinCacheMachine/README.md

 ## Project Status

 **IMPORTANT!** BCM is brand new and unstable, only use testnet coins!
-Builds will be formally tagged once a stable proof-of-concept has been created.
+Builds will be formally tagged using `./gpg.asc` once a stable proof-of-concept has been created.
 The master branch represents the most up-to-date stable, and tested, version of BCM.

 ```YOU ASSUME ALL RISK IN USING THIS SOFTWARE!!!```